frischmf/SD-Max_Frisch-Rachael_Chandler/Senior Design/Final Report/FinalReport.md

 ## Project Description

+Plant Parenthood is an attempt to facilitate and modernize the at-home plant care experience.
+Our goal is to provide education and assistance for at-home plant care in a way that is accessible, affordable, and attractive through the use of effective metrics, valuable user feedback, and an aesthetically pleasing mobile application.

 Plants can be difficult to take care of - they require consistent attention, different species need different care, and unless you are familiar with plants you may not know what it is that a plant needs to be healthy or what is lacking in the care you provide.

 We seek to create a holistic solution to this problem, by creating an interactive system that supplements the caretaking process and provides helpful insight to improve the health of your plant.